Josh Jung Player Props: Rangers vs. Padres

 Josh Jung At The Plate

-- Among the qualified batters in MLB action, he ranks 37th in batting average, 84th in on-base percentage, and 31st in slugging.
+- Among qualified hitters in MLB, he ranks 33rd in batting average, 76th in on-base percentage, and 26th in slugging.

-- In 17.0% of his games this year, he has hit a long ball, and 4.7% of his trips to the plate.
+- He has hit a long ball in 16.8% of his games this year, and 4.7% of his trips to the dish.

-- Jung has had at least one RBI in 35.0% of his games this season (35 of 100), with two or more RBI 17 times (17.0%).
-He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.